Chisenhale Works

 Posted on 11.01.2023

-Chisenhale Works was constructed in the late 1930s by Morris Cohen as a veneer factory, until it was abandoned in the 1970s.
+Chisenhale Works was reconstructed in the late 1930s by Morris Cohen as a veneer factory, until it was abandoned in the 1970s.
 The existing building is formed from two adjoining blocks beside the Hertford Union Canal on a street of Victorian terraced houses, with Victoria Park to the north.
-The building has since been used as a brewery (now discontinued) and as studios for visual and performing arts.
-Studio Multi's proposal extends the building and reworks the existing structure to provide step-free access, affordable studio space and community facilities.
+The building has since been used as a brewery (now discontinued) and since 1980 has been home to Chisenhale Art Place.
+Studio Multi's proposal extends the building, and upgrades the existing structure to provide step-free access, additional floor space and new community facilities.

-The existing building will be upgraded with step-free access and new mezzanine floors to create additional floor space.
-A new extension building will house artists studios.
+A new extension building would house artists studios.
 The structure throughout targets low embodied carbon using engineered timber where possible.

 Client: The Creative Land Trust